 About HANWASH (Haiti National Water, Sanitation and Hygiene Initiative)

-Haiti, a Caribbean country of about 12 million people, is the least wealthy country in the Americas and one of the poorest globally.
+Haiti, a Caribbean country of about 12 million people, is the least wealMthy country in the Americas and one of the poorest globally.
 Millions of citizens, especially the poor, lack access to basic services including safe, affordable drinking water and sanitation and hygiene education (“WASH”).

 For many years, and especially since the devastating 2010 earthquake, international Rotarians and their Clubs and Districts have supported Haiti in different ways especially in the WASH sector.
 However, there was no single coordinated effort to align with the vision and needs of the government and local people and this threatened the sustainability of these investments.